New Teacher Resume Example

 I always include the school name, graduation year, and any honors.
 This helps principals see your commitment to learning and growth right away.

-I always tell new teachers to get CPR and First Aid certification.
+I always tell new teachers to get CPR and First Aid certification, and to pair their resume with a cover letter to make a strong impression.
 Many schools look for this, and it shows you’re ready for emergencies.

 You might want to look into a Child Development Associate (CDA) or Special Education certification.
 These open up more job options and help you support diverse learners.